-When you are looking up the schedule for a course using Minerva >Class Schedule, or when you want to register, you are asked to select a Term.
+When you are looking up the schedule for a course using Minerva Class Schedule, or when you want to register, you are asked to select a Term.
 On the next page you are asked to choose a Subject (like ENVR for example).
-DON'T choose anything else from that page.
-Just select a Subject and go to the bottom of the page and click on "Get course sections".
-That will give you all the courses in that subject that are offered that semester.
+That is all the information you need to enter.
+Click on 'Get Course Sections' and you will find the information related to ENVR courses.

-5. I tried to register for a course, but I received a registration error, and was not able to get a spot in the course.
+6. I tried to register for a course but received a registration error.
 What do I do about this?
 Where can I go for assistance?

 There are a number of different error messages you could receive, if you have been unsuccessful registering for a course.
 These messages are listed and explained on the McGill Website.
 As well, you will find tips and suggestions for solving common registration issues.